FOREX-Swiss franc firmer vs euro, SNB steps seen too timid

 "If the ECB feels the politicians are not moving, that they are beginning to rely on the ECB, they will have no choice but to step back again," Ryan said.

-The euro dipped 0.1 percent against the Swiss franc to 1.1394 francs.
+The euro dipped 0.2 percent against the Swiss franc to 1.1393 francs .

-Euro/Swiss has surged since hitting a record low of 1.00750 last week, buoyed by speculation that the SNB might set an exchange-rate target to curb Swiss franc strength and embark on Swiss franc-selling intervention to defend such a target.
+Euro/Swiss has surged since hitting a record low of 1.00750 last week, buoyed by speculation that the SNB may set an exchange rate target to curb Swiss franc strength and embark on Swiss franc-selling intervention to defend such a target.

-The dollar continued to hover near a record low against the yen of 76.25 hit in March, changing hands at 76.65 yen , up a tad from late U.S. trade on Wednesday.
+The dollar continued to hover near a record low against the yen of 76.25 yen hit in March on trading platform EBS, and was last steady on the day at 76.58 yen .

-Highlighting Japanese officials' concern about export-sapping yen strength, a source familiar with the matter said Vice Finance Minister for International Affairs Takehiko Nakao and Bank of Japan Executive Director Hiroshi Nakaso met at the BOJ's headquarters on Thursday to exchange views on currency rates.

-The yen dipped a bit after the news was initially reported by Jiji news agency, but the reaction was subdued.

 Tsutomu Soma, senior manager for Okasan Securities in Tokyo, said dollar/yen could drop to a record low "anytime soon".